 This is, without a doubt, the domain of the elephant.
 They are everywhere you go in the Addo Elephant Park and they let you get so close to them without agitation that you can even see the long eyelashes that frame their doe-like eyes in stark detail.

-What this means in practise is that you will sometimes need to drive outside the park through settlements and open farmland to get between different sections and the Main Game Viewing Area where most of the wildlife is.
+In practice, this means that you will sometimes need to drive outside the park through settlements and open farmland to get between different sections and the Main Game Viewing Area where most of the wildlife is.

-At the moment (2008) the Addo Elephant Park stands at a total size of 164 000ha.
-Once the future proposed expansion is completed the entire park will form one unit and be the third largest national park in South Africa.
+At present (2024), Addo Elephant Park has a total size of 164 000ha.
+Once the future proposed expansion is completed, the entire park will form one unit and become the third largest national park in South Africa.

 Addo Elephant Park Map